modulocity/automationstationgame.com/_posts/devlog-21.md

 Ideally, I could just specify that the crucible accepts all items that are "smeltable".
 But how do I know what items are "smeltable"?

 ECS allows items to have empty components on them which work great as a way to tag a group of entities that have some common property.
-However, there isn't an easy way to store a list of those types since types aren't really the same thing as data. *(For any ECS experts reading, it is possible to store a list of component type indices, but these are not deterministic across builds.
-I also found this method to be a lot more complicated than my solution below)*
+However, there isn't an easy way to store a list of those types since types aren't really the same thing as data.
+(For any ECS experts reading, it is possible to store a list of component type indices, but these are not deterministic across builds.
+I also found this method to be a lot more complicated than my solution below)

 My solution was to create something similar called a "Trait".
 Items could then store a list of traits on them that they belong to.
 Meanwhile, a building could store a list of valid traits for items in its slot.
 Thus, all ores have the "Smeltable" trait and the Crucible only allows items with the "Smeltable" trait.

 So what exactly is a trait?
 Internally, I use something called a GUID, or Globally Unique Identifier, for each trait.
-This is just a 128 bit number that can uniquely identify something.
+This is just a 128-bit number that can uniquely identify something.
 Thus, each trait has a unique GUID.
 These are generated at random when I need a new trait.
-It turns out that 128 bits is big enough that the probability of two randomly generated GUIDs is effectively zero.
+It turns out that 128 bits are big enough that the probability of two randomly generated GUIDs is effectively zero.
 Even if the player added thousands of mods, each adding a bunch of traits, there would be virtually no chance that there are any duplicate GUIDs.

 Now I have a simple and flexible way to tag and refer to a group of entities that all share some property.

 ### Debug Menus

-Up until recently, the game has much been closer to a creative sandbox game than an actual automation game with progression.
-All of the buildings use to be unlocked immediately and I could just start building whatever I wanted.
-But with the new addition of the decrypter, there is now a process to unlocking buildings.
+Up until recently, the game has been much closer to a creative sandbox game than an actual automation game with progression.
+All of the buildings used to be unlocked immediately, and I could just start building whatever I wanted.
+But with the new addition of the Decrypter, there is now a process to unlocking buildings.
 That means that when I want to test out something, I first need to unlock the required buildings.

-Now obviously, I could just hack in a keyboard shortbut to unlock all buildings with a single keypress.
+Now obviously, I could just hack in a keyboard shortcut to unlock all buildings with a single keypress.
 In fact, that is what I did at first.
 But, over the game's development, I've added so many of these that I'm starting to forget what key does what.
 This solution simply doesn't scale well.

-Ideally, all of these kinds of keyboard shortcuts would instead have corresponding settings and buttons in some kind of debug UI that I could easily open and browse in game.
+Ideally, all of these kinds of keyboard shortcuts would instead have corresponding settings and buttons in some kind of debug UI that I could easily open and browse in the game.
 But if you've worked on any kind of UI before, you know that adding UI is almost never easy, and definitely not for me.

 Despite that, I realized that I really should spend some time to create a little debug settings menu instead of adding yet-another-shortcut.
 But in the process of doing so, I realized that I was doing a lot of similar steps.
 For each debug setting I wanted to add, I would add either a checkbox, slider, textbox, or button and then wire it up to the piece of data I wanted it to.
 Once I see that kind of repetition, the programmer and automation-game-player in me instantly wants to try and figure out how to automate it.

 So... that's what I did.
 Now this may not seem like the highest priority feature to spend my time on, and you'd be right.
-But I had a lot of fun conquering this programming puzzle and I think the final result will actually save me a lot of time in the long run.
+But I had a lot of fun conquering this programming puzzle, and I think the final result will actually save me a lot of time in the long run.

 Here is what the debug menu looks like: